 fishermen in fishing expeditions, and hiking around the countryside where,

-depending on the season, grow mushrooms and local spices.
+depending on the season, they pick mushrooms and local herbs.
 They also help with room bookings, ferry tickets, and car rentals, organize conferences, business meetings, and other events for professional

 organizations and businesses, in indoor and/or outdoor village locations